How to register a company name in the UK

 Registering a business name, also known as incorporation, is an important part of starting a new business.

-Thankfully, registering a business name is quick and easy once you know what’s involved.
+Fortunately, registering a business name is quick and easy once you know what’s involved.

-1. Check that the company name you want isn’t already taken
+1. Check the company name

 Company formation company name availability checker